 6. Beware of Chlorinated Pools

-7. Be Alert to Dry Mouth
+7. Watch Out for Dry Mouth

 Saliva helps wash away food and bacteria that can lead to cavities.
 It also fights the effects of acidic foods.
 Drink water often to keep your mouth clean and moist.

 8. Avoid Grinding Your Teeth

-9. Get Regular Check-ups
+9. Get Regular Checkups

 Your dentist will also make sure that you're getting the right amount of fluoride to harden and protect enamel.
-If your water supply isn't fluoridated, ask your dentist if you need fluoride supplements, mouthwashes, or coatings for your teeth.
+If your water supply isn't fluoridated, ask him if you need fluoride supplements, mouthwashes, or coatings for your teeth.